KnoxJava/knoxjava.github.io/README.md

-# knoxjava.github.io
+# Website for KnoxJava

-Website for KnoxJava User's Group
+Files for the KnoxJava Users' Group website.
+Visit the website at http://knoxjava.org.